 Digital Object Identifier (DOI)

 Zhang, Han Kun; Eaton, J. Brek; Yu, Li Fang; Nys, Mieke; Mazzolari, Angelica; Elk, Rene Van; Smit, August B.; Alexandrov, Vadim; Hanania, Taleen; Sabath, Emily; Fedolak, Allison; Brunner, Daniela; Lukas, Ronald J.; Vistoli, Giulio; Ulens, Chris; and Kozikowski, Alan P., "Insights Into The Structural Determinants Required For High-Affinity Binding Of Chiral Cyclopropane-Containing Ligands To Î±4Î²2-Nicotinic Acetylcholine Receptors: An Integrated Approach To Behaviorally Active Nicotinic Ligands" (2012).
-Neurobiology.
+Translational Neuroscience.
 234.